bettybhzhou/EasyMarkit_AI/README.md

 ## Usage

-Unzip the data.zip file into the data folder and run the following command to train, fit and output submission set:
+Provide data files and run the following command to train, fit and output submission set:

+**Note: Raw data files from the competition are unavailable due to privacy reasons**

 ```
 python sigma_script.py data/train.csv data/test.csv